 What to wear in Iceland

-As Iceland is known for its unpredictable weather, the highly fluctuating temperatures during the summer and the ice-cold strong winds, I can imagine you just don’t know what to wear or what to pack for a trip to Iceland.
+Since Iceland is known for its unpredictable weather, the frequent fluctuating temperatures during the summer, and the ice-cold strong winds, you may not know what to wear or what to pack for a trip to Iceland.

 I’ve spent 3 months in this beautiful country and even though I wasn’t there during all the seasons, I can tell you I’ve experienced them all.
 So, let me help you out a bit!